From Clay to bronze...

 "Promises" a limited edition of 30 pieces executed in bronze; about 15" tall, mounted on a base of black walnut with turqouise inlays.

-Chief Red Cloud, a great Sioux warrior-statesman, was the ONLY Native American warrior who was able to soundly defeat the U.S. Army in an extended war, resulting in a treaty that was written and executed on Red Cloud's terms (later abbrogated by the U.S. government).
+Chief Red Cloud, a great Sioux warrior-statesman, was the ONLY Native American warrior who was able to soundly defeat the U.S. Army in an extended war, resulting in a treaty that was written and executed on Red Cloud's terms (later abrogated by the U.S. government).
 In this "PROMISES" bronze sculpture, Red Cloud is holding a peace medal that was given to Native American leaders as a symbol of peace by the U.S. government leaders.
 Here, Red Cloud is depicted as perhaps a bit disdainful of this token gift.

 Chief Red Cloud's life story is poignantly depicted in the New York Times Bestseller "The Heart of Everything that Is" by authors Bob Drury and Tom Clavin.
-As an artisit, I can only hope to capture a small piece of Red Cloud's character and attitude...J.P.
+As an artist, I can only hope to capture a small piece of Red Cloud's character and attitude...J.P.
 Childress, Sculptor

 The inspiration for "Cowboy Ramsey" came from a song by the late Don Walser, likely the best Western song balladeer in history.
 Don's song about "Cowboy Ramsey" included the lines "a lover, a fighter, a wild bull rider...and a pretty good windmill man."
 I thought that to be a good inspiration for this ol' boy...